IS2AI/thermal-facial-landmarks-detection/README.md

 python build_dlib_landmarks_xml.py --dataset dataset/ --color gray --set test
 ```

-- Generate training, validation, and testing ground-truth masks for U-net
+- To generate training, validation, and testing ground-truth masks for U-net, open the `unet_generate_masks.ipynb` notebook and run cells.

 ## Training and testing dlib shape predictor
 - To manually tune parameters of the model: